 Being a children’s ghostwriter, I get a lot of clients who self-publish.
-Many of them use companies that will do the work for them, actually format and publish and distribute the book, like Amazon does.
+Many of them use self-publishing services to do the work for them: format, design, publish, and distribute the book.

 If you self-publish a physical book or ebook and intend to sell it online, in bookstores, or pretty much anywhere else, you will need an ISBN.